brtkev/start-page/README.md

 I did my [react template](https://github.com/brtkev/react-light-template) in the process so that's why I learned those things I learned to change to a new page using window.locate and to change the favico with javascript

+ok, so I decided to add back-end to it but, I know close to nothing about back-end so,  learning the ways of express and moongose/mongodb

 ## ideas/thoughts

 to have a main category on the header ✅